deepsubha/Node.JS-Practice/README.md

 *Steps:*

-   > This site was built using [GitHub Pages](https://pages.github.com/).

-   > download and install node js in your local [link]https://nodejs.org/en/download/
+   > download and install node js in your local [link](https://nodejs.org/en/download/)

    > run this command in your cmd "npm -version"

    > clone this repo

    > open cmd at this directory

    > run this command "node server.js"